 To be precise, 1,350 new positions per year have been opened for Commonwealth citizens who wish to join the Armed Forces.
 1,000 of these spaces are allotted to the Army.
 300 for the Royal Navy, and 50 for the Royal Air Force.
 This number may increase in the future.

-Eligibility to Join the Royal Navy as a Commonwealth Citizen
+Eligibility to Join the Royal Navy as a Commonwealth Citizen or Foreigner

 Joining the Royal Navy as a Commonwealth citizen is more viable now with the increased Commonwealth recruiting numbers.
 However, there are still eligibility criteria you must meet before you can join: